 Phase 1: Latent phase, early labor (the definition of this phase varies from a closed cervix to about 3-6 cm).
 The first stage of labor is often the longest (especially in first time moms).
 This normally involves more mild contracts, irregular contractions that aren’t as frequent.

-Phase 2: Active Labor — from 3-6 cm until 10 cm — for most people the second stage of labor is while you’re at the hospital until you being pushing (unless you are induced).
+Phase 2: Active Labor — from 3-6 cm until 10 cm — for most people the second stage of labour is while you’re at the hospital until you being pushing (unless you are induced).

 Phase 3: Pushing stage — this phase ends with the vaginal delivery of the baby